Drakkar-Software/OctoBot-Tentacles/Trading/Mode/dip_analyser_trading_mode/resources/DipAnalyserTradingMode.md

 When a **buy order is filled, sell orders will automatically be created at a higher price** than this of the filled buy order.
 The number of sell orders created after each buy can be configured.

-A higher risk will make larger buy orders.
+A higher risk configuration will make larger buy orders when order size is not configured.

 Warning: Ensure **enough funds are available in your portfolio** for OctoBot to place the **initial buy orders**.